BindsNET/bindsnet/docs/source/guide.rst

 Creating a Network
 ------------------

-The :code:`bindsnet.network.Network` object is BindsNET's main offering.
+The :class:`bindsnet.network.Network` object is BindsNET's main offering.
 To create one:

 .. code-block:: python